COMMUNITY ART: CREATING AND SUSTAINING COMMUNITY ENGAGEMENT

-Since 2010, M-AAA has supported regional community art through the Community Mural Project.
-In six communities in the states we serve, murals have been created to document a community’s history and start an ongoing conversation on how community art can influence a community.
+M-AAA supported regional community art through the Community Mural Project.
+In six communities in the states we serve, murals were created to document a community’s history and start an ongoing conversation on how community art can influence a community.

 Communities were chosen through a competitive application process.
 Partial funding was provided by M-AAA and that state's arts agency, and each community was responsible for the balance of the funds required.

 For each community mural project, artist Dave Loewenstein of Lawrence, KS, was the lead artist.
 Apprentices were hired to assist him.
 The local community was engaged through public discussions on mural themes, often based an a community's history and how that history would influence the community's future.